fadilxcoder/symfony/README.md

   "category" : "/api/categories/2"
 }
 ````
-- `normalizationContext` concerns more the `GET` and is related to when you are reading data from your API
+- `normalizationContext` concerns more the `GET` and is related to when you are reading data from your API, so ALL endpoints that are tiggered will JSON response based on the `"groups"` they are connected to, i.e `read.post.collection`

 ````
  * @ApiResource(
  *     normalizationContext={
  *          "groups": {
- *              "posts.get.read"
+ *              "read.post.collection"
  *          }
  *     }
  * )